mbradds/pipeline-profiles/readme.md

 ## TODO list

 - Rewrite everything in TypeScript
-- Datasets can be further optimized to reduce file size.
-One example would be to have one json key, value for conditions total like so: `{numConditions: [In Progress (int), Closed (int)]}` instead of `{In Progress: int, Closed: int}`.
-Update: alot of this optimization has been done, but can be ramped up if needed.
 - Include documentation and instructions for getting regdocs links from the internal cer database.
-- Include documentation on updating traffic and apportionment sections.
+- Include documentation on updating traffic, apportionment, and oandm data sets.
 - Make sure that the narrative indicates that most commonly released substance is by event frequency, not volume.
 - Add an option in incidents and conditions py for direct connection to cer infrastructure.
-- Add missing (non consecutive) date/data handling for traffic and apportionment (in python)
+Wait until pipeline info database is complete though.
 - The dynamic text modude `src/modules/dynamicText.js` is kind of split between english and french methods.
 Where possible, all these methods should be consolidated to take a language parameter.
 This might not always be possible because of the sentence structure between english and french.
-- The data prep pattern used in the traffic section is pretty effective.
-Having id's for all the key points and trade types cuts down on data size a bit, makes on the fly translation safer, and allows for shared data between english and french.
-Try to re-create this pattern for the rest of the sections.
-- Company names as file names inside each "company_data" folder is probably going to lead to problems.
+- Company names as file names inside each "company_data" folder is probably going to lead to problems if company names change, or company names are different between datasets.
 Try to implement the same id structure in `webpack.config.js` for each corporate entity across the entire project.
-- The radio button functionality has changed for incidents.
-Try to get rid of the "click" methods, or only apply click if not checked.
-There might be some data processing going down behind the scenes that isnt needed when switching from map to trends.
-Take a look at crude-runs units radio.
 - Apply the colors pattern in `src/modules/colors.js` to the entire project.
 All colors should be defined here for eng and fra, and then applied to the series id's.
 - Try to get wet4 tabs working for safety & environment navigation vs buttons.
 Tabs are more obvious.
 - Add things like province id's and eng/fra names as constants in langEnglish and langFrench.
 - Add more tests for public methods in `src/modules/dashboard.js`
 - Modify public path in .png file-loader so that image folder doesnt need to be two levels up.
+- Use the same data/id/lookup pattern in traffic & incidents for conditions.
+Having english and french datasets creates an inconsistency risk, and using id's for project names/themes will massively reduce data/bundle size, possibly at the expense of large lookup time?
+- Look into the inheritance pattern in `src/modules/dashboard.js`.
+This might be adding more complexity than its worth.
+- Try to dynamically compute pill height in `src/modules/dashboard.js` instead of hard coding the height.
+This will make it easier to add pills, and optimize this style of dashboard for mobile/smaller screens.
+- Add datestone as an npm depenency.
+This didnt work last time becuse of the default parameter problem in IE11.
+- Add jsDoc strings to all public modules/methods in `src/modules`.
+- Look into the benfits of splitting css files and adding a `src/css` folder that compiles into one main.css file in `dist`.
+- Move `src/profile.hbs` into `src/components`.
+All templates should be kept together for readability.

 ### Completed TODO's

 - Create distribution bundle for highcharts + leaflet
+- Datasets can be further optimized to reduce file size.
+One example would be to have one json key, value for conditions total like so: `{numConditions: [In Progress (int), Closed (int)]}` instead of `{In Progress: int, Closed: int}`.
+Update: alot of this optimization has been done, but can be ramped up if needed.
 - Upgrade highcharts from 8.2.2 to 9.1.0
 - Fully remove Jquery dependency
 - Add better functionality for leaflet bubble size change on zoom: https://leafletjs.com/examples/zoom-levels/